-Our panel of celebrity judges
+Our panel of patrons

-Our celebrity panel is very distinguished and we are immensely grateful that they are prepared to give their time to help this competition be a success.
+Our celebrity panel is very distinguished and we are immensely grateful that they are prepared to give their time to help this competition be a success

 Ade Adepitan is Britain's inspirational wheelchair basketball player.
 Childhood polio forced him into a wheelchair but once he discovered wheelchair basketball his burning ambition was to win gold for his country.
 In the 2002 and 2005 European Championship he won bronze and silver.
 At the Athens 2004 Paralympics as Captain of the GB team he sunk the winning shot to win bronze.
 He finally fulfilled his ambition of winning gold by again producing the winning shot at the 2005 world Championship.
 Now a television presenter he covered London's 2012 Paralympics for Channel 4 to wide acclaim endearing himself to the public with his knowledge, his charm - and those dreadlocks!